alexisflorence/SafeSeattle/README.md

 # SafeSeattle

-# SafeSeattle

 ## Overview
 SafeSeattle is a Java-based web application designed to provide users with safety information and resources in the Seattle area.
 This project combines a Java backend with a dynamic web frontend, offering an interactive and informative experience for its users.
+This was a collaborative group project done at Northeastern University.
+I have uploaded it to my personal GitHub Repo.

 ## Features